Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 Eco-Conscious Strategies to Lower Your Future AGL Pass-Through Charge

-If you are searching for how to lower AGL pass through charge fees, you might feel completely stuck since the utility strictly regulates the delivery rate.
+If you are wondering why your gas bill is so high in Atlanta, you might feel stuck since the utility strictly regulates the delivery rate.
 However, there is actually a proven long-term strategy for finding relief.
-Because your DDDC is recalculated annually based on your peak winter usage, lowering your energy consumption on the absolute coldest days of the year will directly reduce your AGL pass-through charge for the following year.
-By implementing a few environmentally mindful choices, you can successfully lower your peak capacity rating while shrinking your carbon footprint.
+Because your DDDC is recalculated annually based on your peak winter usage, lowering your energy consumption on the absolute coldest days of the year will directly reduce your pass-through charge for the following year.

 - Install a smart thermostat: Maintaining consistent, programmed heating habits prevents sudden, massive spikes in your usage data.
-Smart Thermostats optimize your heating schedule, effectively moderating your overall load profile during cold snaps.
+Smart thermostats optimize your heating schedule, effectively moderating your overall load profile during cold snaps.

 - Lower your water heater temperature to 120°F: Dialing back your water heater slightly reduces your baseline natural gas use.
 It is a simple, cost-free adjustment that contributes to a more efficient household energy profile.